Korilakkuma/ArtCanvas/README.md

-    console.log(ArtCanvas.Mode.FIGURE);     // This mode is in order to draw figures console.log(ArtCanvas.Mode.TEXT);       // This mode is in order to draw text console.log(ArtCanvas.Mode.TRANSFORM);  // This mode is in order to transform drawn objects
+    console.log(ArtCanvas.Mode.FIGURE);     // This mode is in order to draw figures console.log(ArtCanvas.Mode.TEXT);       // This mode is in order to draw text console.log(ArtCanvas.Mode.TRANSFORM);  // This mode is in order to transform drawn objects console.log(ArtCanvas.Mode.TOOL);       // This mode is in order to tools for drawing

 Getter and Setter for these mode are the following,